 Admission standards are set by the University of Florida Graduate School, the University of Florida College of Journalism and Communications, and the concentration area to which you are applying.
 The minimum requirements to be considered for admission to a UF CJC Online graduate program include:

 Additionally, applicants for the master’s program must:

-Financial aid may be available for full-time and part-time students enrolled in the professional MAMC program.
+Financial aid may be available for full-time and part-time students enrolled in a UF CJC Online master’s program.
 To be eligible for financial aid, students must demonstrate financial need as determined by results from the Free Application for Federal Student Aid (FAFSA).
-Please visit our financial aid page for more information.
+For more information, visit our financial aid page or refer to the UF Financial Aid Office for specific questions.

-Distance programs in the College of Journalism and Communications are not eligible for graduate assistantships, fellowships, scholarships, state tuition waiver, or the Santa Fe College waiver (Florida).
+UF CJC Online programs are not eligible for graduate assistantships, fellowships, state tuition waiver, or the Santa Fe College waiver (Florida).